WELCOME TO THE NEW ART MARKET!

 TRANSPARENCY IS KEY

 It's no secret that transparency is at the top of our list.
 Those newer to collecting may have the means and desire to purchase works of art, but are far from used to the conventional opacity of pricing instruments at more traditional galleries and fairs.
-Think about it: in modern life, people are buying things left and right - from $15 craft cocktails to $40,000 cars - but seldom are they unaware of the pricing upfront.
+Think about it: people are buying things left and right - from $15 craft cocktails to $40,000 cars - but seldom are they unaware of the pricing upfront.
+Opaque art world pricing is something that, put simply, does not translate to how most people purchase anything.
 Being forthright about your pricing both physically (at Superfine! we provide and mandate that artwork labels including price are used for every work in the fair) and in your conversations with prospective buyers can make a world of difference towards making them feel comfortable in taking a work home.
+Transparency in pricing leads to less discounts and a collector base that trusts you, versus a quick buck from a disloyal base.

 "THE ARTIST IS PRESENT"